ghafeleb/GPT-2/README.md

 I am planning to further enhance this project by training the GPT-2 model using distributed computing.
 This will involve setting up a distributed environment and fine-tuning the model on a custom dataset to improve its performance and adaptability.

+## Future Work

+In the future, I plan to:
+- Implement distributed training.
+- Fine-tune the GPT-2 model on specialized datasets.
+- Explore more advanced text generation techniques.
+- Develop a web interface to interact with the model.

 ## Contributing